It's Academic: Spin-offs

 An Australian version of the show aired on Network 10 and the Seven Network from 1968 to 1975, and was revived by Seven's Perth affiliate in 2001.
 Seven took the show national in 2005.

 A New Zealand version was also screened by TVNZ in the 1980s, with Lockwood Smith and John Hayden as hosts.

-WNBC in New York aired a local edition of It's Academic from approximately 1963 through at least 1972, hosted most of the time by Art James, with Lee Leonard filling in for a year.
+WNBC in New York aired a local edition of It's Academic from September 15, 1963 through July 1, 1972, hosted most of the time by Art James, with Lee Leonard filling in for a year.

 WMAQ-TV in Chicago had a version in the 1960s and 1970s under the It's Academic name, hosted by Ed Grennan.
 The show debuted on September 29, 1962, with Arlington High School facing off against Homewood-Flossmoor High School.

 WLWT, WCPO-TV and WCET in Cincinnati aired a local It's Academic from October 13, 1963 to May 30, 1982.
-The Cincinnati hosts included Dave Manning, Lloyd Baldwin, Steve Douglas and Claire Slemmer.
+The Cincinnati hosts included Dave Manning, Lloyd Baldwin, Steve Douglas, and Claire Slemmer.

-A version of It's Academic aired on WBEN-TV in Buffalo from January 27, 1968 through 1986, hosted by sportscaster Van Miller.
-It was later revived for a few months in 2008 by WGRZ, with Kevin O'Neill as host.
-The show returned to the area starting January 12, 2013 and is hosted by O'Neill and produced by Full Circle Studios for broadcast on NBC affiliate WGRZ.
+A version of It's Academic aired on CBS affiliate WBEN-TV in Buffalo from January 27, 1968 through 1986.
+Initially hosted by National Football League Hall of Fame radio broadcaster of the Buffalo Bills, Van Miller, the first season concluded on April 20, 1968.
+The show was later revived for a few months in 2008 by NBC affiliate WGRZ, with Kevin O'Neill as host.
+The show returned to the area starting January 12, 2013 and was hosted by O'Neill and produced by Full Circle Studios for broadcast on WGRZ.